fajim1/Liver-Disease-Prediction/README.md

 # Motivation
 This project was performed as part of a group for my Artificial Intelligence course during my undergrad.
 The requirement for this project was to find a sizeable dataset and perform Pre-processing, EDA and predictive modeling.

-Patients with Liver disease have been continuously increasing because of excessive consumption of alcohol, inhale of harmful gases, intake of contaminated food, pickles and drugs.
-This dataset was used to evaluate prediction algorithms in an effort to reduce burden on doctors

 # Data Source

 This dataset was downloaded from the UCI ML Repository: